readium/readium-css/docs/CSS18-further_details.md

 Attribute selectors with pseudo-regex.

-As soon as you set a property (or add an inline style) and its required flag to the `html` (or root) element, the user setting applies.
+As soon as you set a property and its required flag to the `html` (or root) element, the user setting applies.

-Whenever needed, we’re leveraging explicit inheritance (`inherit` value) so that the `:root` value can be passed throughout the DOM, which makes it compatible with inline styles, at least for some settings.
+Whenever needed, we’re leveraging explicit inheritance (`inherit` value) so that the `:root` value can be passed throughout the DOM.

 We’re also relying on the `:not()` pseudo-class to exclude some elements.
 Think of it as the following command prompt: “make all elements in the DOM inherit the value, excepted this one and that one.”